jaredly/j3/Roadmap.md

+# Visualize and compare!!!!

+- [ ] ok so I need to normalize the Expr representation at least, so that I can visualize them

 # Howww do I do recursive polymorphic variants?
 def something I need.
 prolly should check out roc's type inference, see if I can grab it